cloudflare/cloudflare-docs/content/spectrum/get-started/index.md

 ## Create a Spectrum application using a load balancer

 To create a Spectrum application using a load balancer, you will need to generate a load balancer from the dashboard or via the API.
-Refer to the [Create a load balancer](/load-balancing/load-balancers/create-load-balancer/) workflow for help.
+Refer to the [Load Balancing documentation](/load-balancing/additional-options/spectrum/#1-configure-your-load-balancer) for more details.

 {{<Aside>}}